manishtechniz/Product-CRUD-APIs-Laravel/README.md

 where `-t` is tag name and `.` is `Dockerfile` location

-# How to use Dockerize image

-`docker run -p 8000:80 image-name`

-If container is already running then use `docker exec -it container-id bash` where `-it` is intreactive mode which mean can be move to container terminal

 # How to use dockerize image

 NOTE:: I already created docker image for this github repository. [click here](https://hub.docker.com/r/manishtechniz/laravel-cache-apis-bytequest)